adamspanier/CryptoConductor/Design/UserStories.md

 #### Specialists

-Specialists comprise any user that will add numerical or text data in relation to any project in the system.
-Specialists are given a specialty, and can only submit information relating directly to that specialty.
+Specialists comprise any user that provides numerical or text-based data in relation to any project in the system.
+Specialists are given one or more specialties, and can only submit information relating directly to those specialties.
 If a cybersecurity expert is involved in grading a software system, they would be given a _cybersecurity_ specialty and allowed to submit information relating only to the Software Assurance portion of the grading scale.
+Specialties are dynamic and can be added, changed, or removed for a better, more flexible set of Specialists.

 #### Leaders